mthussain1234/tech221-2tier-architecture-deployment-aws/README.md

 2. On the DB VM we `cd` and edit the `mongod.conf` file by using `sudo nano/etc/mongod.conf` , we change `bindIP` to 0.0.0.0
 3. After saving and exiting we run `sudo systemctl restart mongod`, `sudo systemctl enable mongod` and  `sudo systemctl status mongod` to restart, enable and make sure that it is infact running
 4. Moving back to our app vm we `cd` then use the command `sudo nano .bashrc`
-5. This is to make our environment variable, in this case it is `DB_HOST=mongodb://<db-ip-address-ec2>:27017/posts`
+5. This is to make our environment variable, in this case it is `export DB_HOST=mongodb://<db-ip-address-ec2>:27017/posts`

 [BLOCKERS] = **Make sure the database ip is specified in step 5 otherwise it will not work**